Kvitka Cisyk: Ukrainian music

 As the daughter of Ukrainian immigrants, Cisyk was raised with Ukrainian music, and she is well known in the Ukrainian-speaking world for her two albums of Ukrainian songs.
 According to Cisyk she recorded these albums because her colleagues often asked her to "show them something Ukrainian, but there were no records worthy of being shown".

 In 1980 she recorded her first album, Kvitka, Songs of Ukraine which won top honors in the 1988 Ukrainian Music Awards.

-Her second album, Kvitka, Two Colors, was released in 1989. was dedicated to "the spirit of the Ukrainian soul, whose wings can never be broken."
+Her second album, Kvitka, Two Colors, released in 1989, was dedicated to "the spirit of the Ukrainian soul, whose wings can never be broken."
 Today, songs from both albums continue to be heard on radio in Ukraine.

 Both albums were nominated for a Grammy Award for Best Contemporary Folk Album.

 Both Songs of Ukraine and Two Colors were family projects.
-Cisyk's second husband, Ed Rakowicz, a recording engineer, produced them; her first husband, Jack Cortner arranged and conducted them.
-Her sister, Maria Cisyk, a concert pianist and teacher, performed the solo piano selections on the record, and her mother, Ivanna, made sure her Ukrainian pronunciation was perfect.
+Cisyk's second husband, Ed Rakowicz, a recording engineer, produced Kvitka Two Colors; her first husband, Jack Cortner arranged and conducted them both.
+Her sister, Maria Cisyk, a concert pianist and teacher, performed the solo piano selections on the record, and her mother, Iwanna, made sure her Ukrainian pronunciation was perfect.

 Death and legacy

-Kvitka Cisyk Rakowicz died on March 29, 1998, six days before her 45th birthday.
-She died of breast cancer.
+Kvitka Cisyk Rakowicz died of breast cancer on March 29, 1998, at the age of 44.

-For what would have been the singer’s 60th birthday, Ukrainian Inter TV channel broadcast a documentary film Kvitka.
+For what would have been her 60th birthday, Ukrainian Inter TV channel broadcast a documentary film Kvitka.
 Single copy voice.
 The film examined the phenomenon of her life and career, and interviewed her relatives and close friends: husband Ed Rakowicz, son Eddie, family from Lviv and the United States, as well as peers and fans.
 On April 4, 2013 premieres of the film took place in Kyiv, Lviv, Ternopil, Ivano-Frankivsk, Odesa, Luhansk and Chernivtsi.
 The film debuted on Inter TV channel on April 5, 2013.

 Her contribution to Ukrainian music is recognized with a yearly music festival.
-A street was also named for her in Lviv, Ukraine.
+Parks and streets were also named for her in Kyiv, Vinnytsia Oblast and Lviv, Ukraine.
 In September 2022 a street that was named after Soviet child actress Gulya Korolyova in Dnipro was renamed to honor Cisyk.
+On 20 May 2024 the Poltava city council renamed a street in its city in honour of her.